clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Loading the kernel module at boot
 =================================

-The zfs module will not load automatically at boot.
-To make it do so -- in a non-root configuration -- you can load the zfs.ko module at boot time by specifying to systemd that you want the out-of-tree module to be loaded.
+The ZFS module will not load automatically at boot.
+Load the zfs.ko module at boot time by with systemd.

-First, make sure your system will allow unsigned modules:
+First, allow unsigned modules:

     echo "module.sig_unenforce" | sudo tee /etc/kernel/cmdline.d/allow-unsigned-modules.conf

-Clear Linux and systemd use the `/etc/modules-load.d/` directory to load out-of-tree kernel modules.
+Systemd uses the `/etc/modules-load.d/` directory to load out-of-tree kernel modules.
 Make sure that the directory exists:

     sudo mkdir -p /etc/modules-load.d

-Then create the configuration file with:
+Create the configuration file:

     sudo echo "zfs" | sudo tee /etc/modules-load.d/01-zfs.conf

-When you reboot, zfs should be loaded by the kernel automatically.
+Reboot -- zfs.ko should be loaded automatically.

-You're ready to create zpools and datasets.
+You are ready to create zpools and datasets!

 Potential issues on a non-root device
 *************************************